harmlessprince/taocomerce-docs/src/get-started.md

 ## Sign Up & Authentication
 To use the ShopSynch API, you must sign up on our platform.
 Register at [ShopSynch](https://shopsynch.com/signup).
-Upon successful registration, you will be provided an **API key**, which can be found in your dashboard  [API Key](https://shopsynch.com/dashboard/api-keys).
+Upon successful registration, you will be provided an **API key**, which can be found in your dashboard  [Merchant API Keys](https://shopsynch.com/dashboard/api-keys).

 ### **Authentication**
 There are two sides to authentication, the part that requires just your API Key and one that requires both your API Key and Jwt.